Friends of Sabato

 Julie Le Clerc

-In 2001 Peter set up London restaurant The Providores and Tapa Room, which he now co-owns.
-In 2004 he established dine by Peter Gordon, a restaurant in the Sky City Grand Hotel, followed by traditional Spanish tapas bar Bellota in 2006.
-He also works as a consultant to several other restaurants.
+In 2001 Peter set up London restaurant The Providores and Tapa Room.
+In 2004 he established dine by Peter Gordon in the SKYCITY Grand Hotel, followed by traditional Spanish tapas bar Bellota in 2006.
+A second London restaurant, Kopapa, followed in 2010.
+His most recent restaurant opening - in 2013 - is The Sugar Club on Level 53 of Auckland's Sky Tower.
+He also works as a consultant to other restaurants, including changa and müzedechanga in Istanbul.

-Ray has always had a passion for food.
-Even while studying for his Master of Arts in History at Auckland University he cooked part-time.
-A professional chef for many years at some of Auckland’s best restaurants, he was Executive Chef at Auckland’s Metropole Restaurant for 6 years.
+Ray has always had a passion for food and travel.
+Whilst studying for his Master of Arts in History at Auckland University, he cooked part-time.
+Ray went on to become a chef for many years at some of Auckland’s best restaurants- he was the Executive Chef at Auckland’s Metropole Restaurant for 6 years.

 Claire’s culinary career has spanned over 30 years.
 Trained at the prestigious Cordon Bleu, Claire has followed her love of cooking down many avenues, from working as a private chef to running her own catering company and heading the cook school at Auckland’s Epicurean Workshop.